dublino8576/nc-news/README.md

 1. Fork this repository on your profile.

 2. Open your local terminal in your preferred CLI.
-Make sure you are in your Home directory and type in the terminal git clone URL.
+Make sure you are in your Home directory and type in the terminal git clone URL-of-your-nc-news-repo.

 3. Move inside the main directory of the repository.
 Remember: your filepath on the terminal should end with /be-nc-news